 - It is a flashing check engine light with a Catalytic Converter Fault message displayed on the BC.
 The engine shakes and runs rough.
 This is a definitive sign of a misfire caused by bad spark plugs or faulty ignition coils.
 Do not drive the car, as this will cause damage to the catalytic converter.

 - Constant check engine light – The engine is running fine.
 In most cases, this is caused by emission control system issues.
 It will probably be either faulty O2 sensors or a worn-out catalytic converter.
 A loose gas cap can also cause it.

 - The BC displays a constant check engine light with a Depollution system faulty message.
 The engine is running rough.
 Now, this is a tricky one.
-Scan for codes, and you will probably get a P0300 and P1340 code.
+Scan for codes; you will probably get P0300 and P1340 codes.
 This is described as a severe misfire on cylinders 1, 2, 3, or 4.
 This is misleading, as the usual problem is with one of the camshaft position sensors.
 Further diagnostic by a mechanic is required.

 - Constant check engine light with Engine fault: repair needed message is displayed on the BC.
 The engine is running fine.
 This can be a sign of boost or fuel pressure system-related problems.